Crockpot Chicken and Rice

 Ingredients

-• 2 pounds boneless, skinless chicken breasts trimmed and cubed
+- 2 pounds boneless skinless chicken breasts or thighs, trimmed and cubed

-• 2 cups frozen peas & carrots mix 16 oz
+- 2 cups frozen peas and carrots mix 16 oz

 Instructions

-2. Spray the slow cooker with olive oil or nonstick spray.
+- Spray the slow cooker with olive oil or nonstick spray, or use a crockpot liner to prevent food from sticking.

-3. Layer the rice in the bottom of the pot, followed by the chicken and season with salt and pepper.
+- Layer the rice in the bottom of the pot, followed by the chicken.
+Season with salt and pepper.

-8. Stir the mixture into the rice and chicken gently with a spatula and continue cooking on low setting for 20 to 30 minutes, until the rice is fluffed and creamy.
+- Gently stir the mixture into the casserole with a spatula and continue cooking on low setting for 20 to 30 minutes, until the rice is fluffed and creamy.
 Taste and adjust seasoning to taste, serve immediately, garnished with fresh parsley if desired.

 Notes